Rice-Field/WingPose/README.md

 # WingPose
-Pose estimation of insect wings
+Pose estimation of insect wings using deep learning.

 Prototype: